Synchronized CTL over One-Counter Automata: Introduction

 In the systems' frontier, of particular interest are infinite-state models.
 Typically, such models can quickly lead to undecidability (e.g., two-counter machines~\cite{Min67}).
 However, some models can retain decidability while still having rich modelling power.
 One such model that has received a lot of attention in recent years is One Counter Automata (OCAs)~\cite{valiant1975deterministic,haase2009reachability} -- finite state machines equipped with a non-negative counter that can be zero-tested.
 Model checking CTL over OCAs was studied in~\cite{GL13}, where it was shown to be decidable in $\complPSPACE$.
 The main tool used there is the fact that despite the infinite configuration space, the computations of an OCA do admit some periodic behavior, which can be exploited to exhibit a small-model property for the satisfaction of Until formulas.

 In the logics' frontier, a useful extension of CTL is that of CTL with Synchronization operators (\CS), introduced in~\cite{CD16}. \CS extends CTL with operators that express synchronization properties of computation trees.
 Specifically, two new operators are introduced: \emph{Until All} and \emph{Until Exists}.
 The former, denoted by $\psi_1 UA\psi_2$, holds in state $s$ if there is a uniform bound $k\in \bbN$ such that $\psi_2$ holds in all paths from $s$ after exactly $k$ steps, and $\psi_1$ holds in all paths up to step $k$.
 Thus, intuitively, it requires all the computations to synchronize the satisfaction of the Until operator.
-The latter, denoted by $\psi_1 UE\psi_2$, requires a dual (if slightly unnatural) property, whereby there exists a uniform bound $k$ such that in every level $j<k$ of the computation tree, some path satisfies $\psi_1$ and can be continued to satisfy $\psi_2$ at level $k$.
+The latter, somewhat less natural operator, denoted by $\psi_1 UE\psi_2$, requires that there exists a uniform bound $k$ such that in every level $j<k$ of the computation tree, some path satisfies $\psi_1$ and can be continued to satisfy $\psi_2$ at level $k$.

 In comparison, the standard CTL operators $A\psi_1 U\psi_2$ and $E\psi_1 U\psi_2$ require that all paths/some path satisfy the Until formula, but there is no requirement that the bounds coincide.
 We illustrate the differences between the semantics in \cref{fig:CTL_Sync_Semantics}.
 As discussed in~\cite{CD16}, \CS can describe non $\omega$-regular properties of trees, and hence goes beyond MSO, while retaining a decidable model-checking problem over finite Kripke structures.